HrBingR/BookHaven/README.md

 - v1.3.0 - Added rudimentary OPDS support.
 - v1.3.1 - Improved OPDS functionality.
 - v1.3.2 - Fixed UI issues on Authors page, fixed some UX issues related to scrolling on Home page, improved cover image loading, upped default API rate limit and made it customizable.
+- v1.3.3 - Implemented locking for the scan process to ensure only one scan runs at a time, and improved DB scan processing logic.

 ## TODO: